 In 2020 I’ve tested and worked with many marketing automation platforms.
 As we progress into the future, it is fair to say that everything established on the market can be interconnected nowadays, and no matter which apps you currently use you can find a way for all of them to work together and deliver results.

-However, when businesses decide strategically which path to take, they usually opt for one platform that offers most, if not all of the features they need.
+However, when businesses decide strategically which path to take, they usually opt to use one platform that offers most, if not all of the features they need.
 So below I mention only the platforms that offer All-in-one, rather than individual services (email, SMS, CRM, etc.) and I divide the TOP 3 into the top 3 platforms that provide the best value (Yang) and the top 3 that provide the strongest brands (Yin).

 Yes.
 Below are the top 3 for 'SHE' and the top 3 for 'HE'.

 What is the difference between the top brands and the top value-creating marketing automation platforms?

 A brand is an intangible value in peoples' minds.
 A brand can not always justify its position by the mere value it creates.
 The TOP 3 brands for marketing automation are those that are large, have a deductive top-down approach to App development, and whose price premiums enable them to focus on the largest corporate clients.
 These platforms speak the lingo of boardroom executives and have the off-shore accounts to afford them.

 The top 3 marketing automation platforms, on the other hand, started from the button up, serving the little guys (SMEs).
 According to the theory of Clayton Christensen laid out in his book ‘The Innovators’ Dilemma’, these smaller guys will learn how to function with smaller margins and more effectively approach the market.
 With time, they are expected to encroach on the incumbents.